- 4.7–5.5 in

 Carolina Wrens usually go about their business alone or in pairs; after nestlings have fledged, you may see family groups feeding together.
 Feeding on or near the ground, the wrens run, hop, and flit around leaf litter and tangled vegetation; they dodge in and out of dark spaces created by downed trees, decaying logs, old stumps, and upturned roots.
 They climb up vines, trunks, and branches, poking into squirrel nests and probing nooks and crannies in search of insects.
 Carolina Wrens use their curved bills to turn over decaying vegetation and to hammer and shake apart large bugs.
 They roost in bird boxes, abandoned hornet nests, hanging plants, garages, barns, old nests, and other shelters.
 A weak flyer, this wren makes brief, quick aerial forays over short distances.
 Pairs stay bonded year-round, with no vacation from singing or defending territory.

-The Carolina Wren thrives over much of the eastern United States.
+Carolina Wrens are common across their range and their populations are increased between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 14 million, with 89% living in the U.S., and 10% in Mexico.
+This is a U.S.-Canada Stewardship species.
+It rates a 7 out of 20 on the Continental Concern Score.
+Carolina Wren is not on the 2016 State of North America's Birds' Watch List.
+These birds thrive over much of the eastern United States.
 Icy, snowy winters can abruptly reduce local populations, but they soon recover.
 In fact, the Carolina Wren has been pushing northward with rising average winter temperatures over the past century or so.
 The species has probably benefited from forest fragmentation in some areas and from reforestation in others—both processes create the tangled, shrubby habitat these birds use.
 In recent decades the Carolina Wren has also profited from a proliferation of backyard bird feeders.
 This is especially true in northern portions of the bird's range, where natural food sources can disappear beneath winter snow and ice.
-The Carolina Wren was included on the National Audubon Society’s Blue List in 1980–1981 and Special Concern List in 1982–1986 because populations were considered low in some parts of its range.
-Overall, though, this species is prospering.